pradhanshrijal/pha_carlaware/README.md

 # Installation L3

-The simple variables tweaking from [Installation L2](#installation-l2) are built upon
+L3 instructions is very vast.
+This level expands the users knowledge from introduction to [Docker] and [ROS 2 - Humble] to the usage of [Autoware].
+The simple variables tweaking from [Installation L2](#installation-l2) are built upon with an indepth information of the full functionality of PHA and it's components.
+Read through the [PHA Project] and the works of previous contributors in [Mentions](#mentions).

 # Building and Running